Answer First

 Play in Your Browser

-The fastest way to turn a bored moment into a game is to skip installs and account forms.
+The fastest path from search to game start is to skip installers, app stores, and account forms.
 This version loads in the browser, works on desktop and mobile, saves regular game progress locally, and keeps the game board as the main action on the page.

 - No app download required.